Dialectical Behavior Therapy Program

 Emotional Regulation

-Dialectical behavior therapy works to build you up through multiple stages designed to walk you slowly away from substance use and towards a new life.
+Dialectical behavior therapy works to build you up through multiple stages designed to walk you slowly away from substance use and toward a new life.

-DBT is an evidence-based substance use dependence therapy and it can help you to develop the skills to detox and stay clean to permanently improve your life.
-Call 877.296.7477 to discuss our Dialectical behavior therapy program (DBT) in Laguna Beach, CA as part of your addiction treatment plan.
+DBT is an evidence-based substance use dependence therapy, and it can help you to develop the skills to stay clean and permanently improve your life.
+Call (877) 297-2997 to discuss our dialectical behavior therapy program (DBT) in Laguna Beach, CA, as part of your addiction treatment plan.